Man Detained in the Las Vegas Solar-Array Attack Will Take Competence Tests

 Before being led by bailiffs out of Las Vegas Justice Court, Mohammed Reza Mesmarian, 34, who was sat in shackles with other inmates, disrupted another case by lamenting a “broken” court system.

 Mesmarian, who skipped court after being detained last week, reappeared on Tuesday for a quick first court hearing on counts of terrorism, arson, property damage, and escape.
 The incident’s specifics weren’t given.

-Mesmarian asked Justice of the Peace Nadia a final question, Wood, “OK.
-What are we going to do about the things I was talking about?”
-The judge didn’t answer.
+Mesmarian asked Justice of the Peace Nadia a final question “OK.
+What will we do about the stuff I was talking about?
+The judge remained silent.

 Mesmarian’s lawyer, Nick Pitaro, requested that his client undergo a mental health examination, and Wood agreed.
 Mesmarian was to be detained without bond while doctors’ reports were being evaluated, and he was to appear before a state court judge on January 31 to discuss them.

 Pitaro declined to comment outside of court or name the guy and lady he spoke with and left the courthouse with.

 The lawyer added, “Given the nature of the case, I would like to make no comment.”

 Mesmarian is charged with smashing a car through a fence enclosing a solar array approximately 25 miles (40 kilometers) northeast of the center of Las Vegas and igniting it close to an electric transformer at the crack of dawn on January 4.

 Bellagio, MGM Grand, Aria, and Park MGM are just a some of the MGM Resorts International-managed properties that are served by this plant, which transferred to the state’s energy grid on Tuesday, according to company spokesperson Brian Ahern.